A matrix model with a singular weight and Painleve' III: Initial Conditions

-In fact, the matrix $R_{\Phi}(\zeta)$ can be solved as a series expansion in $\sqrt{u_2}$ by using the method in \S 7 of \cite{DKV}.
-In order to find the necessary initial conditions to solve the ODEs in Theorem \ref{thm:hamuk}, we will need the expansion of $R_{\Phi}(\zeta)$ up to the order $u_2^{\frac{3}{2}}$.
-To do so, let us first simplify the R-H problem of $R_{\Phi}$ with the transformation
+In order to find the necessary initial conditions to solve the ODEs in Theorem \ref{thm:main1}, we will need the expansion of $R_{\Phi}(\zeta)$ up to order $O\left(u_2^{\frac{3}{2}}\right)$.
+To do so, let us first simplify the RHP for $R_{\Phi}(\zeta)$ with the transformation